Frequently asked questions

 Can I get a later train back?

 We appreciate that many of our visitors enjoy going for a walk and catching a later train back.
-At the moment because we are running at a reduced capacity and with allocated seating we are unable to allow this.
-We hope to be able to allow passengers to do this later in the year.
+This year we are pleased to announce that on certain dates and trains you are now able to do this.
+Please follow the link below for more information.

 Do I have to ride a train to visit?